Marketing Art: A Fresh Approach [Official Guide]

 Remember to celebrate the small victories.
 They add up!
 This might be a good opportunity to spend some time checking your feelings.
 Review what you have accomplished so far and how they relate to your motivation.
 Update your list of things you have tried.
 Having trouble getting motivated?
 Try these productivity tools.

 4. Develop A Process

-There is no set path for marketing art as a visual artist or crafter, but there is a standard journey for customers.
-For the purpose of this guide customers may be clients, patrons, buyers, gallerists, curators, commissioners, and so on.
+There is no set path for marketing art as a visual artist, but there is a standard journey for customers.
+For the purpose of this guide, customers may be clients, patrons, buyers, gallerists, curators, or commissioners.

 Attract, Engage, Delight

 To attract an audience, you’ll need to put yourself where they are.
 Everyone consumes information differently and has preferences as to how they want to be contacted.
 Most are best reached by email.
-But before you get their email address, you may need to put content out on SnapChat, Instagram, YouTube, or your own website.
+But before you get their email address, you may need to publish content on Instagram, TikTok, YouTube, or your own website.

 Go where you think your audience is.
 If you paint, go where people expect paintings.
 If your paintings are about environmental issues, go where people expect to talk about environmental issues.
 Think broadly about your audience and their various preferences.

 Engage with your audience.
 Educate them about why you do what you do and how you do it.
 This is more than a picture and one word description.
 There are so many ways to engage with your audience.
 Make a list that feels authentic to you and narrow that list down to three to five items.
 Use these consistently.

 - Show works in progress step by step